Hrishikesh-Anand-07/M2-EmbSys/Project/1_Requirements/README.md

 ## Description

-1. It Displays Time in hours and Minutes.

-2. It Should not get reset when turned off.

-3. It Should be able to match the timezones as required.
+It Displays Time in hours and Minutes.
+It Should be able to match the timezones as required.
+It is also used to fix alarm.

 ## High Level Requirements
 |ID|Description|Category|